 Minimum grades MMM (Merit, Merit, Merit) in a related subject.

 Minimum grades D*D (Distinction*, Distinction) in a related subject.

-27 points overall with three HL subjects with grades 6,5,4 in HL subjects including English or other literary subject* with grade 5 and preferably one of: Art, Product Design, Design, Technology.
+Award of Diploma with 27 points overall with three HL subjects with grades 6,5,4 including English or other literary subject* with grade 5 and preferably one of: Art, Product Design, Design, Technology.

 Minimum year 2